Ukraine Invasion by Russia Is the Beginning of the End for Putin and His Friends

 Putin hosted the Olympics in 2014, shortly before he invaded Ukraine for the first time and seized Crimea.
 That cost him his G7 Summit privileges but still he was embraced by world leaders and business moguls as though he were a leading citizen of the world in good standing.

 Putin preened and posed beaming as Russia hosted the FIFA World Cup beginning in June 2018.
-Although the U.S. intelligence community unanimously concluded Putin had interfered in U.S. elections in 2016, in the midst of the World Cup festivities, Putin welcomed a delegation of Republican Senators on July 4th 2018.
-Less than two weeks later, he met with the U.S. President he explicitly sought to help elect—Donald Trump—in Helsinki.
+Although the U.S. intelligence community unanimously concluded Putin had interfered in U.S. elections in 2016, in the midst of the World Cup festivities, Putin welcomed a delegation of Republican senators on July 4, 2018.
+Less than two weeks later, he met with the U.S. president he explicitly sought to help elect—Donald Trump—in Helsinki.
 At this meeting, Trump fawned over the Russian leader and when asked whether he believed Putin or his own intelligence community about the election, Trump said, deferentially, “President Putin says it’s not Russia.
 I don’t see any reason why it would be.”
-Senator John McCain called it a “disgraceful performance” and said, “No prior president has ever abased himself more abjectly before a tyrant.”
+Sen. John McCain called it a “disgraceful performance” and said, “No prior president has ever abased himself more abjectly before a tyrant.”

 Just this week, former President Trump praised Putin for his “genius.”
 Fox News broadcast Russian talking points to its loyal, which is to say, gullible audiences across America.
 A month ago former Secretary of State Mike Pompeo called Putin “talented,” “savvy,” and a “statesman.”